All-Natural Toys, Tools and Accessories for Play Dough

 I also raided the kids’ own kitchen supplies – those wooden and metal mini pizza cutters, spatulas, spoons and knives that came with their pretend-play food works just as well (possibly even better) when carving up or making prints on play dough, and are sized perfectly for little hands.
 And of course it can go back into their kitchen once done with as well.
 If you don’t want to use your own kitchenware, though, you can easily pick up cheap bits and pieces from charity shops and jumble sales.

-Another thing that often ends up in charity shops and jumble sales are massage rollers of all shapes and sizes.
+Massage rollers of all shapes and sizes are another rolling tool that often end up in charity shops and jumble sales.
 I found two of these spiked acupuncture rollers (yes, I did have to Google them!) in shops right next door to each other, and they are perfect for making patterns in dough.
 Foot rollers and massagers are always turning up on the shelves, and by their nature tend to have deep textures carved into them that work brilliantly at making imprints in the play dough.

 Lids of all sorts work really well with play dough, and can be used as cutters, dishes, props and even for pattern making – these daisy pattern mason jar lids, for example, can be used for all of these purposes and also make fun extruders when the dough is pushed through the pattern holes.